 Using a money management calendar to save money is easy.
 It is a tool we all have access to using.
 It is a way to have a plan.
 With a money savings plan and proper planning, you can keep your money in the bank.

-Get our 2017-calendar and use it to save money by making it your money management calendar.
+Get our free printable calendar and use it to save money by making it your money management calendar.

 I also highly suggest you track your spending weekly and monthly so I had printables made up to help you do just that!

 Are you ready for a money saving challenge?

 I’m challenging you with a 52-week saving plan.
 This is a way to save $1378 in 52 weeks, you start by saving small amounts at first then it will gradually increase every week.
 If you want to challenge yourself more, you can do one for each child you have or do the 52 -week savings plan in reverse.
 Get our 52 week money challenge printable.

 How do you use a calendar to save money?